Project 5

 Read Section 1.2, 1.4 for information about the supported file types, file naming conventions, and folder (a.k.a. directory) structure for the MicroSD card.

-Using the DFPLayer Mini with Arduino
+Using the DFPLayer Mini with ESP32

 You can download the DFPlayer Mini library v1.0.5 here.
 We recommend this version as newer ones have produced errors in our testing.
 It can be used in your code with the following include: